A Practitioner's Guide to Kolmogorov-Arnold Networks: Bridging KANs and MLPs

-where each univariate function \( \varphi_{ij}:\mathbb{R}\!\to\!\mathbb{R} \) is a learned B\hbox{-}spline that approximates \( \sigma_k(w_{ij}x_j+b_i) \).
-In essence, KANs replace the fixed nonlinearities of MLPs with learnable one-dimensional functions, enabling richer local adaptation without increasing architectural depth.
+where each univariate map \(\varphi_{ij}:\mathbb{R}\to\mathbb{R}\) is a learned B\hbox{-}spline that approximates the composite nonlinearity \(\sigma_k(w_{ij}x_j+b_i)\).
+From this perspective, KANs replace fixed pointwise activations in MLPs by learnable one-dimensional functions along each edge, without increasing the architectural width.

-The reverse direction also holds under mild constraints.
-If a KAN layer employs polynomial-type univariate functions (e.g., B-splines of order \(k\)) and excludes non-polynomial activations such as SiLU, the model can be reformulated as an equivalent MLP with \(\mathrm{ReLU}^k\) activations.
-In this conversion, a KAN of width \(W\), grid size \(G\), and depth \(L\) induces an MLP whose effective width grows as \((G+2k+1)W^2\), resulting in a parameter complexity of \(\mathcal{O}(G^2W^4L)\).
-By comparison, the original KAN requires only \(\mathcal{O}(GW^2L)\) parameters—highlighting its superior parameter efficiency, especially for fine grids or high-order spline bases.
-This equivalence creates a bridge through which approximation and convergence results from MLP theory can be transferred directly to KANs (see Section~\ref{convergence}).
+The reverse direction holds under mild restrictions on the univariate components.
+Non-polynomial nonlinearities (such as SiLU) cannot be captured exactly by \(\mathrm{ReLU}^k\) networks, but if a KAN employs only polynomial-type univariate functions—such as B\hbox{-}splines of order \(k\)—then an equivalent MLP representation exists.